gary-dalton/public-documents/content/en/docs/Tutorials/ML Classifier/Make dataset/_index.md

 weight: 20
 ---

 Making the image dataset is tedious but important.
 High quality datasets are essential for building a highly performant models.
-For this tutorial we will use 300 hand sign image files.
-One hundred for each of rank 1, 2, and 3.
+For this tutorial we will use 500 hand sign image files.
+One hundred for each of rank 1, 2, 3, 4, and 5.
+Additionally, you will need 100 or more images that are not ranked.

 {{< imgproc handsigns Resize "400x" >}}
 Example handsigns for 1, 2, and 3.